Published on May 7, 2023

 Make a design with found natural materials.
 See if family members can re-create your design from memory after looking at your design for 10 seconds

 Find a pair of socks that will fit over your shoes and wear them for a walk.
 Afterwards, take off your socks and take a close look at the seeds you’ve collected.
 Consider that plants are always trying to spread their seeds and they have different ways of doing this.
 How many different types of seeds stuck to you, and how did they stick to your socks?

 Evergreen’s Children’s Programs, including the Visiting Schools Program, Day Camps, Virtually Outdoors and Clubs, use natural, ecological, and physical architecture to connect children to nature, get them active, and cultivate their ecological literacy.
 This vital work is supported by Bank of America and the Telus Friendly Future Foundation.

 Check out Evergreen’s latest resource, My Nature Arts Activity Book, intended to connect children aged 7-10 to nature through arts and crafts.
-Sign up to our Educator Resource Hub to discover even more activity ideas.
+Visit the Evergreen Resource Hub to discover even more activity ideas.
 This resource was made possible through the generous support of the LCBO Spirit of Sustainability campaign.